Presidency of Theodore Roosevelt: Alaska boundary dispute

 However, Canada raised an issue—it wanted to take over the part of Alaska that gave access to the Canadian gold fields.
 McKinley offered a lease but Canada demanded ownership.
 Technically the dispute was about the vagueness of the 1825 Treaty of Saint Petersburg. the United States had assumed Russian claims on the region through the 1867 Alaska Purchase.
 In January 1903, Washington and London agreed on a six-member tribunal, composed of American, British, and Canadian delegates, to finalize the border.
 Besides the three American delegates, the tribunal had two Canadian delegates, and Lord Alverstone, the lone delegate from Britain itself.
 To Canada's shock and horror, Alverstone joined with the three Americans in accepting the American claims in October 1903.
-The outcome of the tribunal improved relations between the United States and Britain, though many Canadians were outraged against London by the tribunal's decision.
+The outcome of the tribunal improved relations between the United States and Britain, though many Canadians were outraged by the tribunal's decision.